What Should You Ask Your Doctor About Colorectal Cancer?

 - Are there any limits on what I can do?

-- What kind of exercise should I do, and how often?
+- Can I exercise during treatment?
+If so, what kind should I do, and how often?

 - Can you suggest a mental health professional I can see if I start to feel overwhelmed, depressed, or distressed?